 Removing Headers and Footers

-To remove a header from a particular page, but retain it as an option in your document, use the drop-down menu and choose None.
-You can also choose this option to hide a header on a section if you don't want a header displayed on every page of a document (one example would be not wanting the Table of Contents header on the Table of Contents page).
+To remove a header from a particular section, but retain it as an option in your document, use the drop-down menu and choose None.

 Deleting Headers and Footers